teamjobot/ksqldb-go/README.md

-= ksqlDB Go library
-Robin Moffatt <robin@moffatt.me>
-v0.04, 8 October 2020

-:toc:

 This is a Go client for https://ksqldb.io/[ksqlDB].
 It supports both pull and push queries, as well as command execution.

-⚠️ Disclaimer #1: https://rmoff.net/2020/06/25/learning-golang-some-rough-notes-s01e00/[I am brand new to Go!]
-Tips (or PRs) to improve the code very welcome :)

-⚠️ Disclaimer #2: This is a personal project and not supported or endorsed by Confluent.

 image::ksqldb-go.gif[Animation of the ksqlDB Golang client in action]